SaphiraStone/smith-game/README.md

 # smith-game
-A small group project to create a cute smith minigame and learn something more about interaction design.
+A small group project to create a smith minigame and learn something more about interaction design.